STRATEGIC HIGHWAY SAFETY PLAN (SHSP) ACCOMPLISHMENTS

 - Successfully implemented a Teen Click It or Ticket program.

-- Expanded the use of roadway safety audits and involved over 60 transportation and road safety experts.
+- Expanded the use of roadway safety audits and involved more than 60 transportation and road safety experts.

 - Conducted data review and identified a hazardous location in Las Vegas area (Lake Mead Blvd east of Civic Center); installed median improvements and conducted an enforcement sting.